 Cons: Business users rely on webcams for video conferencing more than anyone else, so it's a shame that the EliteBook 840 G5's camera captures blurry video.
 A quick fix for that is to purchase an external webcam.
 But that means hauling around another component that takes up one of the 840 G5's two USB Type-A ports.

 If you want a colorful display, then you'll want to upgrade from the 1080p base panel, which covers a measly 70 percent of the sRGB color gamut (compared with the 119 percent from the privacy display).
 Furthermore, the budget-friendly panel reaches only 217 nits of maximum brightness, which is nearly 100 nits below the category average (305 nits).

 Pros: If you prefer to take handwritten notes or sketches, then go with the EliteBook x360 1030 G3, one of the best business 2-in-1s on the market.
-The EliteBook x360 1030 G3 offers a lot of the same things we love about the clamshell 840 G5 — military-grade durability, an excellent keyboard and powerful audio — but packs them into a flexible chassis.
+The EliteBook x360 1030 G3 offers a lot of the same things we love about the clamshell 840 G5, like military-grade durability, an excellent keyboard and powerful audio.

 Cons: We found few faults with the EliteBook x360 1030 G3 but this machine isn't quite perfect.
 Although performance is above average, the EliteBook x360 1030 G3 lagged behind similar components on our benchmark tests.
 For example, our Core i7-8650U CPU-equipped unit scored a 12,840 on the Geekbench 4 overall performance test, worse than what the consumer-class Yoga C930 netted (13,952).